-Stage IV cancers have spread beyond the breast and nearby lymph nodes to other parts of the body.
-When breast cancer spreads, it most commonly goes to the bones, liver, and lungs.
-It may also spread to the brain or other organs.
+Stage Four cancers have spread beyond the breast and nearby lymph nodes into other parts of the body.
+When breast cancer metastasizes, it most commonly goes into the bones, liver, and lungs but may also spread to the brain or other organs.

 - Hormone therapy